in03/proxima/README.md

 > Until then, development must continue in 3.6.
 > To mitigate dependency conflicts you can try:
 >
-> - Calling Resolve Proxy Encoder from a Python 3.6 virtual environment.
+> - Calling Proxima from a Python 3.6 virtual environment.
-> - Install Python 3.6 for Resolve Proxy Encoder and install a newer Python alongside it for your other needs.
+> - Install Python 3.6 for Proxima and install a newer Python alongside it for your other needs.
 > - Install a tool like *pipx* that isolates Python CLI tools with their own virtual environments but keeps them on path (recommended)

 ### Installation
-Resolve Proxy Encoder is composed of three major parts:
+Proxima is composed of three major parts:

 - the 'queuer' responsible for interfacing with DaVinci Resolve and sending tasks to the broker
 - the 'broker' (Redis or RabbitMQ) that distributes jobs to the workers